 Another issue, particular to psoriasis patients, is the stepped approach to treatment.
-Patients must fail on one treatment before being prescribed the next level of treatment as illustrated in the Steps of Treatment diagram.
+Patients must fail on one treatment before being prescribed the next level of treatment as illustrated below.
 The "step process" for treatment coverage can put undue hardship on the patient and on the health care system.
 If someone is living with a moderate to severe condition, it is clear that a topical will have limited effectiveness and that the health care professional should be allowed to accelerate the steps without compromising coverage.

-Topical Therapy
+Topical therapy